yurikhan/kitty_grab/README.md

 All example entries are commented out.
 Remove the `#` at the start of lines you modify.

-You do not need to restart Kitty when you edit `grab.conf`.
+You do not need to reload config when you edit `grab.conf`.
 It will take effect the next time you use the grabber.